The Scope Of Marketing Operations

 Marketing Operations is under the same kind of scrutiny as other parts of the business to increase efficiency, improve processes, and execute at higher speeds.
 The figure below depicts what the various stakeholders expect out of the Marketing Operations function.

 It is the role of Marketing Operations to function in a variety of capacities to serve and support each of these stakeholders and their specific goals.

 Marketing Operations Best Practices

-Centric’s best practices are based on marketing operations experience, empirical evidence, and platform knowledge.
-Our experience across clients, platforms, and campaign types provides us with a unique perspective on what really works.
+Our best practices are based on marketing operations experience, empirical evidence, and platform knowledge.
+Our experience across clients, platforms, and campaign types provide us with a unique perspective on what really works.